 Seke Chimutengwende is a choreographer, performer, movement director and teacher.

-He joins us for a week in July (12th-16th) as part of his research into a new group choreography.
+During his time with the Bluecoat he conducted part of his research into a new group choreography.
 The research explores ghosts and haunted houses as a metaphor for how histories of slavery and colonialism continuously haunt the present.
-He will be joined by a group of 5 dancers - Natifah White, Rose Sall Sao, Rhys Dennis, Alethia Antonia, and Adrienne Ming - as well as producer Charlie Ashwell for collaborative research time.
+He's been working with a group of 5 dancers - Natifah White, Rose Sall Sao, Rhys Dennis, Alethia Antonia, and Adrienne Ming - as well as producer Charlie Ashwell for collaborative research time.

 As part of the wider project across June - August 2021 Seke will also undertake residencies at Dance4, Newstead Abbey and The Place, funded by ACE Project Grants.
 Previous research residencies have taken place at The Place (Choreodrome), Battersea Arts Centre, Wainsgate Dances and Chats Palace during 2019 & 2020.